AyrA/BasicKit/README.md

 ## control.lua

 Constants in control.lua enable certain items.
-The value is obtained from the settings
+The value is obtained from the settings.

+**As of 1.0.2, All Settings are off by default**

 ### Add Iron ore